leesaye/project-23-marc-copy/README.md

 Refer to this link for our API design, specification, models, and for testing it yourself: https://project-23-marc.onrender.com/api/schema/swagger-ui/

+## Design Decisions
+Below are justifications for some design decisions we made.
+- For D3, because adding LinkedIn contacts and pulling elements into our feed requires the developer API and is out of budget/scope for now, for the contacts we opted to use LinkedIn's csv import functionality (CSV integration being a feature our partner Marc wanted as well) and the feed has a placeholder implementation
+- The colour choices and visual design elements (such as colours buttons) reflect the clean, usable and professional UI we decided on with our partner

 ## Prototype
 Our prototype is on Figma and is a work in progress. https://www.figma.com/design/I9kl6N0QCoiMsL8oPgZ4lJ/Personal-CRM-Prototype?node-id=15-124&t=cHxJwuUV5iKU6mSk-1